-In 2012, Radka teamed up with her friend, Tori Melhart, a rising teen country artist who hit #1 ranking numerous times on Reverbnation, to record an album titled “Not A Fairytale”.
+In 2012, Radka teamed up with her friend, Tori Melhart, a rising teen country artist, to record an album titled “Not A Fairytale”.
 The team traveled to Nashville, where they performed at several venues, including the famous Bluebird Café, and their song, “Just Have to Stay”, won the prestigious Philadelphia Songwriters Award in the youth category.
-In acknowledgement of her musicianship, Daisy Rock Guitar Company endorsed Radka into their artist roster, and she has been featured three times at That’s So Philly, an organization featuring young musical talent in the Philadelphia region.
+She has been featured three times at That’s So Philly, an organization featuring young musical talent in the Philadelphia region.

 Her first teenage blues band, Time Gap, created from young local blues artists in 2015, was a refreshing breath of fresh air with a collection of original and cover songs, which they performed regularly at the blues festivals and charity events such as Bethlehem Musikfest and Phoenixville Blues Festival, and major venues such as The Sellersville Theater and the Twisted Tail.
 The band represented Philadelphia at the International Blues Challenge in Memphis in January 2016.
 Just before their trip to Memphis, Time Gap released an EP titled “Flashback”, composed of all of their original, modern blues music.
 This CD was very well received by the critics and it is getting major airplay all around the world.
 In the spring 2016 Time Gap won overall Philadelphia Songwriters Award.

-Radka currently plays Gibson ES-335, Gibson Les Paul Studio, and Fender American Standard Telecaster, as well as cigar box guitar make by Thundaburke CBG.
+Radka currently plays Gibson ES-335, Gibson Les Paul Studio, Fender American Standard Telecaster, and a cigar box guitar made by Thundaburke CBG.
+In acknowledgement of her musicianship, Daisy Rock Guitar Company endorsed Radka into their artist roster as well.
 She is mainly using her Fender Blues Junior III, and her favorite pedals are King of Tone by Analog Man and Dunlop Crybaby Wah.
-She enjoys going to concerts, listening to new music. and traveling.
-Stamping her own style on the music of her all-time heroes, BB King, Albert Collins, Eric Clapton, and Johnny Winter, Radka skillfully interprets their creations with her unique touch.